Advertising, Marketing, & PR

-Marketing is the process of communicating the value of a product or service that people will buy.
-It is the link between an organization and its target audience, which can include customers, investors, clients, or strategic partners.
+Marketing is the process of communicating the value of a product or service to a target audience, which can include customers, investors, clients, or the general public.
 Through marketing, an organization anticipates the needs of potential customers and then positions itself to satisfy those needs.

 The 4Ps of marketing are product, price, promotion and place.
 Product is the research and development of the product or service.
 Price is driven by the market and the pricing strategy for the product.
-Place is where the product how and where the product is distributed.
+Place is where and how the product is distributed.
 Promotion involves the messaging and communications that attract consumers to purchase the product.

 Advertising, public relations, market research, development, product distribution, customer support and sales are all strategic functions within the marketing field.

 Advertising is a form of paid marketing communication that drives a target audience to take a desired action.
 It is commonly used to encourage or persuade behavior with respect to a product, service, political campaign or ideology.
 Advertising connects quantitative and qualitative research with the creative process.

 Advertising agency clients include businesses, corporations, nonprofit organizations, and government agencies.
 Work with clients focuses on the messaging for a specific brand or product developed by that client.
 Advertising agencies help their clients determine how to define that brand or product by providing guidance on strategy, concept, development and execution.